 Remember, you aren’t alone and most of what you are going through is normal; it’s all part of the process.

-All of us at Learn International have either studied abroad or lived abroad, so have firsthand experience with culture shock and managing it.
+All of us at Learn International have either studied abroad or lived abroad, so we have firsthand experience with culture shock and managing it.
 We are always here to listen and help!

 Returning Home, Canadian Bureau for International Education, 1984, p.
 7.